Saumya40-codes/aws-main-resource-check/README.md

 Before using this script, ensure you have the following:

 1. AWS CLI installed on your system
-2. AWS IAM account with appropriate permissions (as using root user isn't advisable)
+2. AWS IAM account (as using root user isn't advisable make) with appropriate permissions (if purpose is just to make this script running just give read-only permissions)
 3. AWS Access Key ID and Secret Access Key

 #### Configuring AWS CLI: